-These are 17 questions that will give you an idea about how good you are with SQL.
+I wrote these 17 questions to give you an idea about how good you are with SQL.

 Recently I had to brush up my SQL skills and I wanted to write a post about it.

-Online there are already good SQL tutorials, so I thought that a test with many questions would be more useful for you.
+Online there are already good SQL tutorials, so I decided to write a test with questions to help you to practice SQL.